Fl0k3n/neuro-proj/README.md

   <img src="./imgs/rf_features.png"/>
 </p>

 By using averages, we were able to transform the data from time series into a single 1xN vector for each sample.
 Although RandomForest is an effective classifier for baseline models, it cannot process time series data directly.
 This led us to work with 33 features.
 To select the best combination of features, we applied Recursive Feature Elimination with Cross-Validation (RFECV).
 Additionally, we employed Stratified Cross-Validation for evaluating the accuracy on the test dataset.
-This, we acquired a baseline model.

 ### 2.3.
 Deep learning approach